About us

 Tuesday, Saturday, and holiday runs are generally 5 - 7 miles long with a variety of paces and experience.
 Our adventure runs are more challenging in both length and elevation and are targeted towards more seasoned runners.

-Northwest Trail Runners also focuses on building a vibrant trail running community, forming friendships and adventure ideas, introducing people to ultra and adventure running, and engaging our members to care for our wild places, open spaces, and public lands.
+Northwest Trail Runners also focuses on building a collaborative trail running community, forming friendships and adventure ideas, introducing people to ultra and adventure running, and engaging our members to care for our wild places, open spaces, and public lands.

 We look forward to growing and exploring the wild treasures of the Pacific Northwest with you!